cg10036/Themida-Unpacker-for-.NET/README.md

 ## what is Themida Unpacker for .NET?

 Themida Unpacker for .NET is a tool developed to quickly and easily unpack packed .NET files.

 Support all version!
 (Tested in 1.x, 2.x, 3.x)

+## Function

+- bypass .NET based antidump (ConfuserEx etc...)

 ## How to use?